serdarbakirtas/iOS_MVI/README.md

 ## Initializers

 - ` @Injected(\.githupRepositoryProvider)`: Initializes the `ProfileFeature` with a GitHub repository.
-Implementation is like a Enviroment property.
+Implementation is like an environmental property.

 ## Intent Handling